michedomingo/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 </details>

 ### [2.
 Show your Bash PID](./2-show_your_bash_pid)
-<details><summary>...</summary><br>
+<details><summary>Write a Bash script that displays lines containing the bash word.</summary><br>

-* Using your previous exercise command, write a Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process.
+* Use your previous exercise command, thus allowing you to easily get the PID of your Bash process.
 ```

 ```